rohanleach4/LinkedIn-Filter/README.md

 It doesn't.

-You don't need to code to use an AI like ChatGTP, but I believe a user will get more out of it if they have a basic command of code.
+You don't need to code to use an AI like ChatGPT, but I believe a user will get more out of it if they have a basic command of code.

-Can an environment be created where a user can use ChatGTP to assist them at every stage of creating an app they can use daily and customise to their needs?
+Can an environment be created where a user can use ChatGPT to assist them at every stage of creating an app they can use daily and customise to their needs?

 As a solution have created a trivial Chrome extension that is the greatest thing ever to happen to LinkedIn ;)